mohamed-besghaier/url-risk-analyzer/README.md

 # URL Risk Analyzer

-Analyze URLs for potential security risks and explain why a URL is safe or not.
+Analyze URLs for potential security risks and explain why a URL is safe or unsafe.

 ## MVP Scope